 For the safety and well-being of all students, students infected with certain communicable diseases are not allowed to come to school while they are contagious.
 Contact the nurse if you are unsure whether or not your child should return to school.

 A student with any of the following symptoms will be excluded from school until the student is symptom-free, has been satisfactorily treated, and/or submits a signed physician's note indicating that the child is no longer contagious.

-- Temperature of 100 degrees or higher - must be fever free for 24 hours without the use of fever-reducing medications such as Tylenol or Advil for re-entry.
+- Temperature of 100 degrees or higher must be fever free for 24 hours without the use of fever-reducing medication such as Tylenol or Advil for re-entry.

 - Undetermined rash to any part of the body

 - Undiagnosed scaly patches to the body or scalp

 - Red, draining eyes